-- Encourages a particular vote in a scheduled election. - B Is placed no sonner than 90 days prior in the scheduled election and is removed within 10 days after that election. - C. Is no larger than 32 square feet. - D. Has had a Statement of Responsibility Elect with the Department certifying a person who will be responsible for removing the sign (Attached).
+- A. Encourages a particular vote in a scheduled election. - B. Is placed no sooner than 90 days prior to the scheduled election and is removed within 10 days after that election. - C. Is no larger than 32 square feet. - D. Has had a Statement of Responsibility filed with the Department certifying a person who will be responsible for removing the sign (Attached).